Essential Moroccan Phrases for Travelers

 Do you have a room?Wash 3ndkom bit? wash aand-kom beet

 How much per night?
-Bshhal lila?bsh-hal leela
+Is it purple?bsh-hal leela

 With breakfast?M3a ftor?ma3a ftoor